conmurphy/kubernetes-hands-on/README.md

 `kubectl get pods`

+- **Killercoda**: To make this pod accessible from outside the cluster, you need to port-forward.

+`kubectl port-forward firstpod 30001:80 --address 0.0.0.0`

-- To make this pod accessible from outside the cluster, you need to create a service.
+- **Minikube**: To make this pod accessible from outside the cluster, you need to create a service.

 `kubectl expose deployment my-nginx --port=30001 --target-port=80 --type=LoadBalancer`

+- **Minikube**: Access a browser on `http://localhost:30001` and refresh the page a couple of times.
+You should see the Nginx welcome page

 - Watch the Nginx logs as you access a browser

 `kubectl logs deployment/my-nginx --follow`

-- Access a browser on `http://localhost:30001` and refresh the page a couple of times.
-You should see the Nginx welcome page

 - Go back to your terminal and confirm you can see the logs updating as you refresh the page